Discover the Magic of Painting with

 Painting with cold wax medium & oils

 Love the look of oils and cold wax paintings but not sure how to start?
 Are your layers turning into mud when you are creating several layers in cold wax and oils?
 Want to know more about all the cold wax techniques?
-Love figurative art?

 Whether you are a beginner or a more advanced painter, interested in the basics, portraits, flowers or figures, I help you expand your creative potential by teaching you how to master cold wax techniques using oils and cold wax medium.